Zombiedumb: Merchandising

 Zomgirl, Zombill, and Zompet (on the gate) are shown on this image, along with many South Korean characters.
 This image was captured on Seoul Animation Center.

 Zombiedumb had been released into sticker books, plush toys, action figures, smartphone cases, and others.
 Alongside these, GS25 released more than 60 products like snacks, ice creams, and others during Halloween of 2019, based on the Zombiedumb series.

-Apps

 Mobirix released a mobile puzzle game entitled Zombiedumb Jelly (좀비덤젤리) which was developed by Rainfallsoft, on April 25, 2016.
 Mobirix had also released a similar mobile game titled Jewelry King: Zombie Dumb.